AnzelleL23/bubbles/README.md

   <img src="https://github.com/AnzelleL23/bubbles/raw/main/images/gili_3.jpg" width="32%" />
 </p>

+- I shall preface by saying that if Scoot wasn't charging upwards of $600 for SIN-LOP flights, I'd be coming here a lot more.
-- A personal favourite in terms of a holistic dive holiday.
+- A personal favourite of mine in terms of a holistic dive holiday.
 - There are sites with brilliant coral and pelagics (which comes with more currents), then there are those with gentle topography for macro hunting.
 - Water temperature is perfect, visibility and colour are excellent.
 - I would even claim to some extent that it feels like a 'discount Komodo', in terms of coral and water.
-- The only reason why I cannot rank it higher than anything that came before, is because there is an entire passage (I can’t remember where exactly… perhaps on the west of Gili Air) covered in broken and dead coral from past dynamite fishing practices.
+- The only reason why I cannot rank it higher than anything that came before, is because there is an entire passage (I can’t remember where exactly… perhaps on the West of Gili Air) covered in broken and dead coral from past dynamite fishing practices.
 It is like swimming in a coral graveyard which felt quite sad.
 - Nevertheless, turtles galore, coral health (only considering those alive) and the water quality is enough for me to consider it as one of my top picks for a good diving holiday.
 - Ultimately ranked Peurto Galera (PG) higher only because PG has higher critter density.
-- **Highlights:** Coral (if not blown up), Turtles, occasional Pelagics
+- **Highlights:** Coral (if not blown up), Turtles, occasional Pelagics.
+- **Recommended skill level:** Beginner friendly.
+Be wary of Shark Point though, it is an extremely gorgeous site but currents can be strong.

 ### Anilao: (Philippines)
 <p align="middle">
   <img src="https://github.com/AnzelleL23/bubbles/raw/main/images/anilao_1.jpg" width="32%" />